 The Federal Supplemental Educational Opportunity Grant (FSEOG) is gift assistance that does not have to be repaid.
-FSEOG is awarded from limited funds to undergraduate students who have an exceptional financial need as determined by the U.S. Department of Education.
-Students with an EFC of zero and Pell-eligible recipients may be awarded FSEOG.
+FSEOG is awarded from limited funds to undergraduate students who have exceptional financial need as determine by the U.S. Department of Education.
 The maximum annual award varies based on available funding, which varies year to year.